io238/laravel-iso-countries/README.md

 // Set the app locale
 app()->setLocale('fr');

-// Retrieve the top 10 countries in Africa (by polulation):
+// Retrieve the top 10 countries in Africa (by population):
 Io238\ISOCountries\Models\Country::where('region', 'Africa')->orderByDesc('population')->limit(10)->pluck('name');

-// Country names will be returned in the app locale (fr = French) Illuminate\Support\Collection {
+// Country names will be returned according to the app locale (fr = French) Illuminate\Support\Collection {
      all: [
        "Nigéria",